 In periods 1 & 2, there was an increase in the no. of child protection orders issued across Scotland in comparison to the same period last year (although this will be subject to local variation).
 In period 3, the numbers are similar for this year and last year.
-In periods 4 & 5 the numbers are lower than the numbers recorded for the previous year9.
+In periods 4 & 5 the numbers are lower than the numbers recorded for the previous year.
+In period 6 the numbers are higher than the previous year.

-With 83 CPO's in Report 1 2020 the Emergency Legislation meant we did not have to hold 83 2nd working day children's hearings10.
+With 83 CPO's in Report 1 2020 the Emergency Legislation meant we did not have to hold 83 2nd working day children's hearings9.
 In Report 2 we did not have to hold 99 2nd working day children's hearings.
 In Report 3 we did not have to hold 92 2nd working day children's hearings.
 In Report 4 we did not have to hold 105 2nd working day children's hearings.
 In Report 5 we did not have to hold 80 2nd working day children's hearings.
+In Report 6 we did not have to hold 92 2nd working day children's hearings.